 I am a question-asking, story-telling thinker.
 Stories in general can be compelling, but why stories – stories that provoke deep thought and satisfy curiosity – fascinate me.
 I like them because I like answers.

 As you read my stories I hope you are more than entertained.
-I hope you ask yourself what is the point?
+I hope you think.
+Deeply.
+Ask yourself what’s the point?
 Do I agree or disagree and why?
 What does it have to do with my life and what can I take away from it?
-And that you walk away still thinking about it.
+I hope that you walk away still thinking about my story.
 That’s a story worth reading.
 And telling.

-These are why stories.
-They’re worth turning over and over like a stone until the fullness of the thing can be seen, until we understand from a deeper perspective.
+Why stories are worth turning over and over like a stone until the fullness of the thing can be seen, until we understand from a deeper perspective.

-Why do I tell why stories?
+Why do I tell them?
 Because I have questions.
-Many times answers reveal themselves as stories are written.
-I like answers.
-And I bet you do too.
+Hidden answers sometimes reveal themselves as stories are written and I like that.
+I think you will too.